DataDog/documentation/content/en/security/cloud_workload_security/security_profiles.md

     text: "Managing Cloud Workload Security Rules"
 ---

-Workload Security Profiles provide a baseline of expected workload activity via a behavioral learning model that helps identify potential threats or misconfigurations.
-This insight can be used when investigating security alerts, including [generating suppression suggestions](#suppress-signals-based-on-suggestions) for known, acceptable workload behavior, as well as identifying previously unseen, anomalous behavior.
+Workload Security Profiles provides a baseline of expected workload activity through a behavioral learning model that helps identify potential threats or misconfigurations.
+This insight can be used when investigating security alerts.
+For example:
+- [generating suppression suggestions](#suppress-signals-based-on-suggestions) for known, acceptable workload behavior.
+- Identifying previously unseen, anomalous behavior.

 ## Compatibility

-For Workload Security Profiles to be compatible with your Datadog configuration, you must have [CWS enabled][1], use Datadog Agent 7.44 or later, and have activity dumps enabled.
+For Workload Security Profiles to be compatible with your Datadog configuration, you must have the following:
+1. [CWS enabled][1].
+2. Use Datadog Agent 7.44 or later.
+3. Have activity dumps enabled.

 Workload Security Profiles are enabled by default and support containerized workloads only.

 ## How Workload Security Profiles are generated

-Workload Security Profiles are generated when [activity snapshots](#activity-snapshots) from containers sharing a common image name and image tag (version) are merged together to form a security profile.
+Workload Security Profiles are generated when [activity snapshots](#activity-snapshots) from containers sharing a common image name and image version tag are merged together to form a security profile.
 A different security profile is generated for each version of a container image.
 As a result, one profile is generated per `{ image-name, image-version}` tag combination.

-Each security profile acts as a [behavior model](#behavior-learning-model) for a given workload image to identify known, acceptable behavior that is expected to be consistent across all containers versus previously unseen, anomalous behavior that may be unique to a single container or small number of containers.
+Each security profile acts as a [behavior model](#behavior-learning-model) for a given workload image to identify known, acceptable behavior.
+The security profile uses the behavior model as a template for expected behavior that is consistent across all containers.

 ### Activity snapshots

 Activity snapshots are the building blocks of Workload Security Profiles.
-They provide a reasonably accurate representation of expected workload behavior.
+They provide a representation of expected workload behavior.
 Each snapshot captures kernel-level activity on a container, including process, network, and file access details.
 This information is collected by the Agent in 30 minute intervals and sent to the Datadog backend.

 When you configure the Agent and enable activity dumps, it automatically starts capturing snapshots for any running cgroups, including those already running when you start the Agent.
 It also captures snapshots for any new containers in your cloud native environments that use the Linux kernel control groups or cgroups.